stolostron/right-sizing/docs/rs-namespace/installation-steps.md

 ```
 oc apply -f data-assets/rs-namespace/deploy/rs-policyset.yaml
 ```
+Currently, it applies to all managed clusters.
+You can customize it based on your needs.

 **Notes**:
-* You can change the `clusterSet` if you want to use any existing ManagedClusterSet.
 * There are different ways to filter specific clusters that are part of the created ManagedClusterSet.
 Use the sample configurations below along with the `clusterSets` configuration in the `Placement` to achieve the same.
   * We can use **predicates** in the `Placement` to filter only a few clusters from the ManagedClusterSet based on labels:
     ```
     predicates:
       - requiredClusterSelector:
           labelSelector:
-              matchLabels:
-                environment: dev   # Select clusters with this label
-    ```
-    In the example above, we are selecting only the clusters labeled `environment: dev`
-  * we can also use **clusterSelector** to select managed clusters based on label expressions.
-See the example below:
-    ```
-    clusterSelector:
             matchExpressions:
-          - key: hive.openshift.io/managed
+              - key: "right-sizing"
                 operator: In
                 values:
-              - true
+                  - "true"
     ```
-    In this example, we define that only clusters with the label `hive.openshift.op/managed=true` will have the policy applied.
+    In the example above, we are selecting only the clusters labeled with `right-sizing=true`

+    You can use below script to assign specific label to clusters.
+Update list of comma separated clusters in above command `local-cluster,cluster2,cluster3`
+    ```
+    for cluster in $(echo "local-cluster,cluster2,cluster3" | tr ',' ' '); do oc label managedcluster "$cluster" right-sizing=true --overwrite; done
+    ```

   * You can also use **clusterConditions** to filter only few managed clusters based on their status:
     ```
     clusterConditions: